tomjedavey/CEX_Analytics_Project/docs/HDBSCAN_clustering_documentation.md

 ## Overview

-This document explains the HDBSCAN clustering functionality built for the MLProject1.
+This document explains the HDBSCAN clustering functionality built for the CEX_Analytics_Project.
 The implementation provides a comprehensive clustering solution that integrates with UMAP dimensionality reduction and includes extensive configuration options, quality evaluation metrics, and visualization capabilities.

 ## 🚨 Important Changes - UMAP Data Storage